CompEvol/beast2/release/common/README.txt

     -resume Allow appending of log files
-    -validate Parse the XML, but do not run -- useful for debugging XML -errors Specify maximum number of numerical errors before stopping -threads The number of computational threads to use (default auto) -java Use Java only, no native implementations -noerr Suppress all output to standard error -loglevel error,warning,info,debug,trace
+    -validate Parse the XML, but do not run -- useful for debugging XML -errors Specify maximum number of numerical errors before stopping -threads The number of computational threads to use (default 1), -1 for number of cores -java Use Java only, no native implementations -noerr Suppress all output to standard error -loglevel error,warning,info,debug,trace
-    -beagle Use beagle library if available
+    -instances divide site patterns amongst number of threads (use with -threads option) -beagle Use beagle library if available
-    -beagle_info BEAGLE: show information on available resources -beagle_order BEAGLE: set order of resource use -beagle_instances BEAGLE: divide site patterns amongst instances -beagle_CPU BEAGLE: use CPU instance
+    -beagle_info BEAGLE: show information on available resources -beagle_order BEAGLE: set order of resource use -beagle_CPU BEAGLE: use CPU instance
     -beagle_GPU BEAGLE: use GPU instance if available -beagle_SSE BEAGLE: use SSE extensions if available